home page about me my repairs page information and my policies contact me related sites and resources

 When entrusted to me, your clock will be repaired properly, and will not be given a makeshift repair or "tinkered with".

-Modern clocks on the other hand, are repaired using brand new, factory-genuine parts, and not with "used" or old parts "from a junk box".
+Clocks are repaired using brand new, factory-genuine parts, and not with "used" or old parts "from a junk box".
 In fact, I don't own a "junk box" at all (many clock repairers do own one, and use this "junk" to repair peoples' clocks), and I keep in stock and on-hand a large assortment of brand new factory genuine parts for a large variety of modern clocks that have been manufactured since 1960.
 In fact I have the most extensive inventory of new clock parts and complete replacement clock mechanisms in the Boston area.
 These parts are in-stock, on-hand, and are ready for use in your clock repair.
-I have quite an inventory, and generally have "in stock", what other shops must "special order".

-All clocks that I service, whether antique or modern, are bench-tested, timed, and adjusted as required, before being returned to you "good-as-new" with my two-year performance guarantee.
-These are all important points to consider, when choosing where to bring or send your clock for repair.
+All clocks that I service are bench-tested, timed, and adjusted as required, before being returned to you "good-as-new" with my two-year performance guarantee.

 CAN I REPAIR YOUR CLOCK?